imr-framework/minTE/CONTRIBUTING.md

 **PEP Style Guide for Python Code**

 Read through the [Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/) and follow the coding conventions.
-If you notice any of Virtual-Scanner's code not adhering to PEP8, submit a pull request or open an issue.
+If you notice any of the code not adhering to PEP8, submit a pull request or open an issue.

 **Source code header**